justxoai/USTHConnect2024/README.md

 Note
 =======================
-Today: Create Drawer Navigator for each Fragment: Done
+Today: Create 3 fragment for Schedule

 Report: When click to another button in Bottom Navigator, the Drawer still there

-Reason: Still don't know
+Reason:

-Tomorow:
+Tomorow: Create 3 fragment for Campus and Resourse

 Ask: